 (1) Balancing Authorities other than the CAISO;

-(2) Transmission operators located in a Balancing Authority Area other than the CAISO that (i) have indicated in the RCSA that they have load, and (ii) have elected in the RCSA to receive direct billing of RC Services from the CAISO.
+(2) Transmission operators located in a Balancing Authority Area other than the CAISO that (i) have executed the RCSA and indicated in the RCSA that they have load, and (ii) have elected in the RCSA to receive direct billing of RC Services from the CAISO.

 (b) Data Requirements.
 By no later than a date and in the format specified in the Business Practice Manual for RC Services, such RC Customers must submit the following data regarding billing volumes –